 Having visible tattoos might not be a problem if you are a general aviation pilot.

-However, in airlines having visible tattoos as a pilot might bring up issues.
+However, having visible tattoos as a pilot might bring up issues in airlines.

 I don’t have any tattoos, but I have seen a few pilots having tattoos.